-Trustworthy Home and Mortgage Appraisals
+Trustworthy Home Appraisals

 What is a Mortgage Appraisal?

-Often, a seller will have an appraisal done before they list their home on the market in order to know where to set the starting price.
+Often, a seller will have an appraisal done before they list their property on the market in order to know where to set the starting price.
 If this hasn’t happened before an offer is accepted, the certified appraisal will be helpful to the seller as well.

 Why Mortgage Appraisals?